-1. Brown Marmorated Stink Bugs
+1. What Do Stink Bugs Look Like?

-The full name of stink bugs is brown marmorated stink bugs.
+The full name of stink bugs is the brown marmorated stink bugs.
 Stink bugs haven’t been in the United States for long since they’re not a native species.
-They were accidentally introduced from Asia in the late 1990's and can now be found all over the country.
+They were accidentally introduced from Asia in the late 1990s and can now be found all over the country.
 They are a brownish-grey color, have six legs, and have a body shaped like a triangular shield.
 They’re usually less than an inch long.

-2. Danger of Stink Bugs
+2. Dangers of Stink Bugs

 Stink bugs pose more of an annoyance issue than any real danger.
 They don’t bite humans or damage your home like termites and other bugs can.
 They tend to invade in large numbers, which mostly just makes homeowners uneasy.
-Although stink bugs don’t pose a danger to humans or pets, in high numbers they can destroy crops and damage fruit badly enough to make impossible to sell.
+Although stink bugs don’t pose a danger to humans or pets, in high numbers they can destroy crops and damage fruit badly enough to make it impossible to sell.

 Stink bugs got their name from the foul odor they emit when they feel threatened or when they’re crushed.
 The odor can vary, with some emitting a cilantro-like smell and others smelling similar to a skunk.
-The odor comes from a chemical secreted from glands on the stomach.
-Another odor the stink bug can emit isn’t detected by humans, but can be recognized by other stink bugs.
+The odor comes from a chemical secreted from glands on their stomach.
+Another odor the stink bug can emit isn’t detected by humans but can be recognized by other stink bugs.
 Stink bugs release a certain pheromone when they find a safe place to hibernate for the winter.
 Other stink bugs recognize this specific pheromone and join so that they can hibernate together throughout the winter.

 Unlike many other pests, stink bugs don’t breed in your home because they go into a hibernation state during the winter.
-That means that while they will try to find a cozy spot in your home to hibernate in, they won’t be laying eggs and producing a larger infestation for spring.
+That means that while they will try to find a cozy spot in your home to hibernate, they won’t be laying eggs and producing a larger infestation for spring.
 They won’t begin to reproduce until the weather warms up.
 That’s why you typically won’t notice stink bugs in your home during the winter, but you will see them in the fall when they start looking for a warm place to hibernate.
 You’ll also notice them in the spring when the weather warms up and they begin to stir.

-5. Preventing Stink Bugs
+5. Stink Bug Prevention

 Stink bugs enter your home through small cracks and holes, so the best way to prevent them from getting in is to thoroughly inspect your home and seal all cracks around windows, doors, pipes, electrical outlets, and underneath the fascia on the roof.
-Replace damaged screen on windows and doors as well.
+Replace damaged screens on windows and doors as well.

-6. Removing Stink Bugs
+6. How to Get Rid of Stink Bugs